blooser/Numetric-Flow/README.md

 ## Frontend Context

-Frontend is written using next.js and tailwind css, it has numbers context to share numbers state and interface between component.
+Frontend is written using next.js and tailwind css, it has numbers context to share numbers state and interface between components.

 ## Gen AI and logo